Frequently asked questions about the coronavirus vaccinations

 What COVID-19 vaccines does Soite use?

 Please note!
-Exceptions are persons over the age of 65 who have had a sinus thrombosis or who have had a low platelet count in connection with treatment with heparin (thrombocytopenia, HIT): these persons are vaccinated with mRNA vaccines (Pfizer-BioNTech’s Comirnaty or Moderna).
+Exceptions are persons over the age of 65 who have had a sinus thrombosis or who have had a low platelet count in connection with treatment with heparin (thrombocytopenia, HIT): these persons are always vaccinated with mRNA vaccines (Pfizer-BioNTech’s Comirnaty or Moderna).
 If you have had such an illness, please book your appointment by phone.

 The second vaccine dose is given in accordance with THL’s instructions: